icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of an OpenAPI file, which fully documents the request parameters and responses.
 Responses must use XML or JSON.
 To allow the OpenAPI file to be used by multiple Data Providers, the file may only contain a single Server object, where the `url` is `"{endpointURL}"`, and `variables` sets the default to `"https://endpointurl-not-specified.ib1.org"`.

 `dcat:endpointURL`
 : The URL of this specific instance of the API.
-It is interpolated into the  with the `endpointURL` variable in the OpenAPI server `url`.
+It is interpolated into the `url` specified in the OpenAPI file using the `endpointURL` variable.

 `ib1:heartbeatDescription`
 : The URL of an OpenAPI file (with Server specified as `dcat:endpointDescription`), which contains a single Path with a 200 response defined.